-Moreover, digitalisation will present a new challenge in terms of gender inequality(17) and low-skilled workers.
+Moreover, digitalisation will present a new challenge in terms of gender inequality16 and low-skilled workers11.

 The FCC Group is committed to professional development and diverse talent, with prepared and committed teams.

-- FCC Medio Ambiente promotes inclusive work through projects such as FCC EQUAL, a Centro Especial de Empleo (CEE) [Special Employment Centre], where a number of disabled people are already working. - FCC Construcción promotes digitalisation in the company by organising workshops to share methodologies and trends in this area. - The FCC Group, through its businesses, has agreements with universities to contribute to the training and employment opportunities of future workers.
+- FCC Environment promotes inclusive work through projects such as FCC EQUAL, a Centro Especial de Empleo (CEE) [Special Employment Centre], where a number of disabled people are already working. - FCC Construcción promotes digitalisation in the company by organising workshops to share methodologies and trends in this area. - The FCC Group, through its businesses, has agreements with universities to contribute to the training and employment opportunities of future workers.

+11 OECD, The future of work

+12 Banco Mundial, (2020), COVID-19 agregará hasta 150 millones de pobres extremos para 2021

+13 UNDP (2021), COVID-19 eroding social cohesion and triggering rise in civil unrest in crisis-affected countries, alert UNDP, g7+

-(15)EXPH's opinion, (2020), The organisation of resilient health and social care folowing the covid-19 pandemic.
-(16)Zurich, (2020), Shaping a brighter world of work - An Employer Outlook.
-(17)The Guardian (2021), Flexible working: A system set up for women to fail.
+14 Opinión del EXPH, (2020), The organisation of resilient health and social care folowing the covid-19 pandemic

+15 Zurich, (2020), Shaping a brighter world of work - An Employer Outlook

+16 The Guardian (2021), Flexible working: A system set up for women to fail

-A common project with a transversal vision: ESG, three letters for transformation.
-Social | Employees
+5 EMPLOYEES - People at the core